People Who Secretly Don’t Like You Almost Always Use These 11 Phrases When Talking To You

 2. 'I couldn't handle being in your situation'

-Imagine that you open up to a friend and reveal that you're struggling with your job or your relationship or your role as a parent.
+Imagine that you open up to a friend and reveal that you're struggling with your job, your relationship, or your role as a parent.
 You peel back all your protective layers and let your friend see the real you, with all your vulnerabilities, worries, and imperfections.
+You probably expect support, thoughtful advice or even just a hug.

-Now, imagine that your friend responds by saying, "I couldn't handle being in your situation."
-This phrase is a false compliment people use that implies that they think you're in an unlucky and unfortunate position.
+Now, imagine that your friend responds by saying, "I couldn't handle being in your situation" or "you're so much more tolerant that I am".

 Advertisement